Karth42/SimpleKeplerOrbits/README.md

 ## Description

-Unity3d project for simplest orbits simulation.
+Unity3d project for simplest orbits simulation, using 2-body solution model.

 ## Importing

 This repository contains whole Unity Project for basic demonstration setup.
 There are multiple ways of importing project:
-- Copy all files from Asset directory manually;
+- Manual copying of all files from Asset directory to your unity project directory;
 - Importing asset store package;
-- Importing src branch as submodule, which contains only Assets folder content.
+- Importing 'src' branch as submodule, which contains only Assets folder content.

 ## Usage

-This plugin is designed to be customizable via editor inspector and via scripting.
+This plugin has the ability to customize orbits using the editor inspector and scripts.
 Scripting is fully optional.
 Some usage examples:

 #### Initializing orbit from orbit elements (JPL database supported)